wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Evolution].
 Strong internal dependencies will make it more difficult to change the implementation without making non-backwards compatible changes to either API signature or its behavior.
 For example, if you tightly couple a simple generic storage API with its implementation using JDBC and RDBMS, it may be prove challenging to re-implement the same API later on top of a file system or an LDAP directory service.
 Ideally, an API should be a separate layer on top of its implementation, not simply the public part of the implementation.

 Imagine an API package which defines just Java interfaces and a few static factory methods to return implementations of these interfaces.
 All the implementation classes reside in separate packages.
 With this design, it is trivial to swap implementations (even at runtime) by changing the classes the factory methods return.
 Although we do not advocate this interface-only design approach to APIs (there are many other design considerations), the number of explicit dependencies between API and implementation packages (coupling) is a good predictor of how difficult it will be to evolve APIs independently from their implementation.